 Publication Date: 2015-07-24

-Management by As tomorrow's manager, you will be confronted with challenges and opportunities that are more dynamic and complex than ever before.
+As tomorrow's manager, you will be confronted with challenges and opportunities that are more dynamic and complex than ever before.
 MANAGEMENT: AN INTEGRATED APPROACH, by award-winning instructors and prominent Harvard business experts, teaches you how to think like a successful manager and effective leader.
 This second edition clearly demonstrates the interconnectivity between three facets of management: strategic positioning, organizational design, and individual leadership.
 You learn the importance of harnessing technological advances, managing and leading a dispersed and diverse workforce, anticipating and reacting to constant competitive and geopolitical change and uncertainty, competing on a global scale, and operating in a socially responsible and accountable manner.
 Clear concepts directly relate to how today's organizations operate, while self-reflection opportunities help you evaluate personal leadership abilities and skill-building practice equips you for leadership success.
 You master management principles from a tangible, integrated, and current perspective as you learn to visualize how strategy informs leadership and how leaders influence strategic positioning and, ultimately, manage performance.
 Let MANAGEMENT: AN INTEGRATED APPROACH, 2E prepare you for leadership success as this unique book answers the key question: How are leaders successfully managing competitive companies in the 21st Century?

 Call Number: HD31.2 .G95 2017